intro-graphics/F20-Assignment2/README.md

 3. Once your repository is created you will have a copy of the assignment template in your github repository.
 Now you can clone the repository onto your local computer using the following command.
 Be sure do execute this command from the directory you wish to locate your work.

 4. You can now follow the remaining steps of the assignment.
+This [debugger instruction](https://docs.google.com/document/d/e/2PACX-1vSi14Mb-_6qLN7wVA4-4NxqYR-3qHLy7ndjB2G0Ba6TCYHn_KGmrPbu-fCDtHkv9QcGBNqLUUdT6fu1/pub) can be helpful when your code does not work.

 ### Gettting Started:

 Open the demo exactly as you did in Assignment 1: Run a dummy web server, navigate to the URL `localhost:8000`, observe the initial animation we provide, open Chrome developer tools, and perform the steps to map your local file folder as a Chrome workspace.

 At that point you'll be safe to edit your files without your edits disappearing or changing the wrong files.
 Then, proceed as follows.